TheLancashireman/DhG2/README.md

 cruft caused by major concept and design changes over the years.

 At the moment the program is very much under development.
 Adding and editing card files is supported, as is the analysis of relationships and display of trees.

+There is a limited GEDCOM import feature that works for a very specific GEDCOM file created by FTM.
+You have to import into an empty database, and there is no way to save the results as individual cards.

-HTML generation is missing.
+HTML generation is partially implemented:

-If you want to generate HTML, you can use the original DhG.
-The file formats are the same.
+* Descendant trees should be working for individuals; lists not supported yet.
+* Card files can be generated but there are no events, transcripts or source file lists.
+* Ancestor trees, name index etc. still to do.
+* Publicity of people is not implemented - HTML generates everyone, even when private

 Released under GPL version 3.0 - see LICENSE and gpl-3.0.txt